OcelotBabou/Quartz/content/2-The World/Regions/Locations/Avatolika.md

 ### 3. **History**

 To many, Avatolika's history is little more than a footnote, marked by limited influence and a modest role in the grander narratives of the Shattered Kingdoms.
-This obscurity proved to be a blessing during the [[Schism Wars]], as Avatolika largely escaped the devastation that ravaged its neighbors, overlooked by the more powerful kingdoms.
+This obscurity proved to be a blessing during the [[Schism Wars]], as Avatolika largely escaped the devastation that ravaged its neighbours, overlooked by the more powerful kingdoms.

 However, the kingdom's current conflict with Vesae has brought it into the spotlight.
 The dispute over Star fall Island, combined with accusations of piracy and oppressive trade practices, has escalated tensions to unprecedented levels.
 What was once a quiet corner of the Shattered Kingdoms now teeters on the brink of war, as Avatolika fights to protect its sovereignty and way of life.